-The Reflection for the Web Launcher Installer, packaged as RWebLauncher.msi, can be distributed either by using a software deployment system, such as Microsoft Group Policies, or by enabling individual downloads.
-With either method, be sure to apply the security updates as they become available.
+The Reflection for the Web Launcher Installer, packaged as RWebLauncher.msi, can be distributed either by using a software deployment system (page 32), such as Microsoft Group Policies, or by enabling individual downloads (page 32).

-NOTE: With either method, be sure to apply the security updates as they become available.
+With either method, be sure to apply the security updates (page 32) as they become available.

-- Using a software deployment system

-- Enabling individual downloads

-- JRE security updates

-- Troubleshooting the Reflection for the Web Launcher
+- Using a software deployment system (page 32) - Enabling individual downloads (page 32) - JRE security updates (page 32) - Troubleshooting the Reflection for the Web Launcher (page 33)